kubernetes/community/contributors/design-proposals/architecture.md

 The Kubernetes node has the services necessary to run application containers and be managed from the master systems.

-Each node runs a container runtime (like docker, rkt, or Hyper).
-The container runtime is responsible for downloading images and running containers.

 #### Kubelet

 The most important and most prominent controller in Kubernetes is the Kubelet, which is the primary implementer of the Pod and Node APIs that drive the container execution layer.
 Without